Shahid-Mo/Shahid-Mo.github.io/content/posts/Quantization.md

 - **Practical Solutions**:
    - **Mixed Precision Training**: A common approach is to use FP16 for most computations while keeping certain critical variables, like weights or gradients, in FP32.
 This balances the memory and speed benefits of FP16 with the numerical stability of FP32.
    - **Gradient Clipping**: Implementing techniques like gradient clipping can help prevent gradients from becoming too large, mitigating the risk of overflow in FP16.
-   - **Loss Scaling**: Adjusting the scale of loss values can help maintain precision during backpropagation, reducing the chances of underflow in FP16.

 ## BF16